csev/cc4e/book/chap07.md

 the corresponding argument must be a pointer, as required by the call by value semantics of C. The following conversion characters are legal:

-    d  a decimal integer is expected in the input; the corresponding argument should be an integer pointer. o  an octal integer (with or without a leading zero) is expected in the input; the corresponding argument should be a integer pointer. x  a hexadecimal integer (with or without a leading Ox) is expected in the input; the corresponding argument should be an integer pointer. h  a short integer is expected in the input; the corresponding argument should be a pointer to a short integer. c  a single character is expected; the corresponding argument should be a character pointer; the next input character is placed at the indicated spot.
+*    d  a decimal integer is expected in the input; the corresponding argument should be an integer pointer.
+*    o  an octal integer (with or without a leading zero) is expected in the input; the corresponding argument should be a integer pointer.
+*    x  a hexadecimal integer (with or without a leading Ox) is expected in the input; the corresponding argument should be an integer pointer.
+*    h  a short integer is expected in the input; the corresponding argument should be a pointer to a short integer.
+*    c  a single character is expected; the corresponding argument should be a character pointer; the next input character is placed at the indicated spot.
 The normal skip over white space characters is suppressed in this case;
-       to read the next non-white space character, use %1 s. s  a character string is expected; the corresponding argument should be a character pointer pointing to an array of characters large enough to accept the string and a terminating \0 which will be added. f  a floating point number is expected; the corresponding argument should be a pointer to a float.
+to read the next non-white space character, use %1 s.
+*    s  a character string is expected; the corresponding argument should be a character pointer pointing to an array of characters large enough to accept the string and a terminating `'\0'` which will be added.
+*    f  a floating point number is expected; the corresponding argument should be a pointer to a float.
 The conversion character e is a synonym for f.
 The input format for float's is an optional sign, a string of numbers possibly containing a decimal point, and an optional exponent field containing an E or e followed by a possibly signed integer.

 [comment]: <> (page 149 , 149 THE C PROGRAMMING LANGUAGE CHAPTER 7 )

-The conversion characters `d`, `o` and `x` may be preceded by 1 (letter ell) to indicate that a pointer to long rather than `int` appears in the argument list.
+The conversion characters `d`, `o` and `x` may be preceded by 'l' (letter ell) to indicate that a pointer to long rather than `int` appears in the argument list.
 Similarly, the conversion characters `e` or `f` may be preceded by 1 to indicate that a pointer to `double` rather than `float` is in the argument list.